aerickt/lapwing-for-beginners/src/Chapter-15.md

 #### efficient

-1. No prefixes, suffixes, or compound words are available to use.
+1. No affixes or compound words are available to use.

 2. There is only one way to split this word so that every stroke begins with a consonant: e/ffi/cient